JVuyo/JVuyo/README.md

 - 👋 Hi, I’m @JVuyo
-- 👀 I’m interested in blockchains
+- 👀 I’m interested in blockchains and freedom of information.
 - 🌱 I’m currently learning Solidity, Typescript, and C++.
 - 💞️ I’m looking to collaborate on anything that gives me the chance to learn and improve.
 - 📫 You can reach me at jvuyovich99@gmail.com